elliotperviz/cmms/README.md

 commands here
 ```

-To understand the purpose of the different scripts, more context is provided in the README file in the scripts folder: [scripts/README.md]
+To understand the purpose of the different scripts, more context is provided in the README file in the [scripts](scripts/) folder.

 For your reference, we provide a list of the relevant software used throughout the tutorials below:
 [list here]